-TWAS – Women in Climate Action research grants
+TWAS – Women in Climate Action project grants

 • Promote gender equality by creating opportunities for women in climate action projects that take them outside the lab, enabling them to deepen their scientific skills, while acquiring, through training, soft skills such as project management and leadership.